-Every week check that the OBS sensor pass is clear.
-Sometimes debris and vegetation or dead fish will get tangled in the wires and cover the sensor, especially after flood situations.
-It is important to make sure that the sensor is always covered by water.
+Every week check that the metal rack is covered with water.
+It is important to make sure that the sensors is always covered by water.
 If not, move the sensor to a deeper spot, but remember to register time and water level above the sensor before and after moving it.
 Measure the water level in relation to the hoist trolley using the range finder (see section 8.3).
-In practice the pressure transducers + OBS is moved several times during the season, due to fluctuating and falling water table, before and after moving the rack measure the water table using the range finder.
-Always remember to check the divers when they are anyway moved during the main season!
-Offload the data and restart the divers (according to separate diver office manual).
-Sometimes they break during strong currents and should be replaced.
+In practice the pressure transducers is moved several times during the season, due to fluctuating and falling water table, before and after moving the rack measure the water table using the range finder.